-- On each side of the hull of the vessel
+- on each side of the hull of the vessel

-- Forward of the beam
+- forward of the beam

-- So that the highest part of each digit commences at a point no more than 25mm below the gunwale.
+- so that the highest part of each digit commences at a point no more than 25 mm below the gunwale.

-Appropriate characters means characters that are:
+‘Appropriate’ means characters that are:

-- No less than 100mm high
+- no less than 100 mm high

-- Coloured in contrast to the surface on which they are displayed.
+- coloured in contrast to the surface on which they are displayed.

-A person must not act as the master of a registered vessel on State waters unless an identification mark is painted or displayed on the vessel in accordance with the above.
+It is illegal for you to act as the master of a registered vessel on Victorian waters unless an identification mark is painted or displayed on your PWC in accordance with the above.